 Downstairs, both Elone and Flat-Foot were gone.
 Instead, there was a dark elven girl, maybe eight years old, sitting on Arrille's counter.
 I looked at her curiously.
 She was the first other dark elf I'd seen since disembarking, which was rather surprising given that this was meant to be their, our, homeland.
 She was wearing rough clothing so covered in patches of various colours I could hardly tell what its original shade had been and holding a short wooden sword firmly in one hand.
 Red eyes peered back at me behind messy black hair that had apparently escaped from a rather bedraggled ponytail.

 "Are you going to do something evil?" she asked me solemnly.

 My mouth opened and shut wordlessly.
 Maybe it was because it had been a long and confusing day, maybe because I wasn't often accused of being evil by people half my height, but I found myself speechless.

 Luckily, Arrille came to the rescue.
 "Good day, Llavani.
 I assure you Adryn is not evil.
 Does Indrele know you're here?"

 "Mother is busy.
-And Miss Elone said she'd give me two whole gold pieces if I stayed and protected your things from evildoers, Uncle Arrille!"
+And Miss Elone said she'd give me two whole copper pieces if I stayed and protected your things from evildoers, Uncle Arrille!"
 Llavani swung her sword, I presumed at an imaginary foe.
 Arrille ducked.
 "I dunno what evildoers look like, though, so to be safe I've just been asking everyone.
 Did I do good?"